Goldenboycoder/JavaJourney/Notes/Variables.md

 Old Generation memory contains the objects that are long-lived and survived after many rounds of Minor GC.
 Usually, garbage collection is performed in Old Generation memory when it’s full.
 Old Generation Garbage Collection is called Major GC and usually takes a longer time.

+#### Stop the world event

+All the Garbage Collections are “Stop the World” events because all application threads are stopped until the operation completes.
+Since Young generation keeps short-lived objects, Minor GC is very fast and the application doesn’t get affected by this.
+However, Major GC takes a long time because it checks all the live objects.

+Major GC should be minimized because it will make your application unresponsive for the garbage collection duration.
+So if you have a responsive application and there are a lot of Major Garbage Collection happening, you will notice timeout errors.

+The duration taken by garbage collector depends on the strategy used for garbage collection.
+That’s why it’s necessary to monitor and tune the garbage collector to avoid timeouts in the highly responsive applications.

+#### Java Memory Model - Permanent Generation

+Permanent Generation or “Perm Gen” contains the application metadata required by the JVM to describe the classes and methods used in the application.
+Note that Perm Gen is not part of Java Heap memory.
+Perm Gen is populated by JVM at runtime based on the classes used by the application.
+Perm Gen also contains Java SE library classes and methods.
+Perm Gen objects are garbage collected in a full garbage collection.